 - Agostino Colombo, aged 21, who landed in America from Milano, Italy, in 1907

-- Abbondio Colombo, aged 20, who emigrated to the United States from Chiavazza, Italy, in 1908
+- Abbondio Colombo, aged 20, who immigrated to the United States from Chiavazza, Italy, in 1908

 - Achille Colombo, aged 36, who landed in America from Sacconage, Italy, in 1911

-- Adele Colombo, aged 23, who emigrated to America from Cuggiono, Italy, in 1911
+- Adele Colombo, aged 23, who immigrated to America from Cuggiono, Italy, in 1911

-- Alessandro Colombo, aged 25, who emigrated to the United States from Beffalora, Italy, in 1911
+- Alessandro Colombo, aged 25, who immigrated to the United States from Beffalora, Italy, in 1911

 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)